makinacorpus/makina-states/doc/usage_projects/project_creation.rst

 git foo
 +++++++++
+- **WARNING**: you can use it only if you provisionned your project with attached remotes (the default)
 - The git foo that you will have do to replace the git folder and initialize your project if you do it directly on your server will look like::